DaniD3v/digiDownload/README.md

 - Books hosted directly on digi4school.at or hpthek.at will likely work
 - there is limited compatibility with books that have multiple volumes

+# Known Issues
+Black background in images making use of transparency.
+This is due to svglib and I can't do anything about it, because there aren't any alternatives. cairosvg doesn't handle images at all and is to slow.